How to Clean Your Air Fryer

 Tips for Cleaning Your Air Fryer

 - Don't use metal utensils, abrasive sponges, or steel wire brushes to remove food particles and residue from your air fryer.
-This could damage the non-stick coating on your air fryer.
+This could damage the non-stick coating on the cooking surface.

 - Don't submerge your air fryer in water.
-The main unit is an electric appliance, so this will ruin it.
+The main unit is an electric appliance, so this will damage it.

 After Each Use